-The corporate-owned devices that are enrolled with CubiLock are enforced with strict security policies and kiosk lockdown that bans unsafe applications and websites and push only work-related apps.
+The corporate-owned devices that are enrolled with Android Kiosk Mode are enforced with strict security policies and disable power button in android that bans unsafe applications and websites and push only work-related apps.
 This streamlines the workflow, increases employee productivity, and ensures the devices are operated in a controlled and secured environment.
 However, the possibility of end-users breaking lockdown is persistent with the use of a combination of hardware keys on the devices.
-Certain combinations of physical keys such as the power button or the volume button can reboot or reconfigure devices at the will of end-users.
+Certain combinations of physical keys such as disable power button or the volume button can reboot or reconfigure devices at the will of end-users.

 Customer-facing kiosks are highly susceptible to intentional or accidental misuse of hardware keys to exploit the device.
 Pressing these buttons can interrupt the workflow, disrupt the intended purpose of the device, turn it off or remove configurations.
 The device will be vulnerable to manipulation, misuse, or modifications once it exits the management software enrolled on the device.
 Locked devices, self-service kiosks, and digital signages need to be secured from authorizing access, taking screenshots, rebooting the device, modifying the device settings, or exiting device management completely.

-CubiLock EMM solution disables physical buttons on Android tablets and smartphones with minimal effort.
+CubiLock EMM solution disable power button on Android tablets and smartphones with minimal effort.
 It gives multi-layer security protection with Andriod kiosk lockdown with the lockdown of physical keys.

 Disable Hardware Buttons on Android Tablets and Smartphones With CubiLock:

-Disallow adjusting the volume: Turning off this option disables users from adjusting the volume button to their will.
+Disallow adjusting the volume: Turning off this option disable hardware button and restricts users from adjusting the volume button to their will.
 The admin can control and set a standard volume from the CubiLock console.
 This policy registers a default volume for the said device and restricts users from tampering with the device buttons.
-It shows the volume indicator but makes no changes to the volume from the hardware button itself, hence disabling the hardware button completely.
+It shows the volume indicator but makes no changes to the volume from the hardware button itself, hence disable hardware button completely.

-Block power button: selecting this option disables the power button of your devices.
+Block power button: selecting this option disable power button on android devices.
 It restricts anyone from manually rebooting the device with a click on the power button.
 The IT admin requires to turn off the device through the CubiLock console or remove the restrictions in order to power off the devices through the hardware buttons.
 It will also clear any passcodes or PIN saved on the device.